-However, digital tool use slightly increased or stayed the same in almost all sectors when looking specifically at selling goods and services.
-For example, the retail and e-commerce sector and the manufacturing and industry sector each saw one percentage point increases in the use of digital tools to sell goods and services, from seven percent prior to COVID-19 and eight percent during COVID-19 for manufacturing and industry to one and two percent for the same time periods for retail and e-commerce.
+However, digital tool use slightly increased or stayed the same in almost all sectors when looking specifically at selling goods and services.^{xoxv} For example, the retail and e-commerce sector and the manufacturing and industry sector each saw one percentage point increases in the use of digital tools to sell goods and services, from seven percent prior to COVID-19 and eight percent during COVID-19 for manufacturing and industry to one and two percent for the same time periods for retail and e-commerce.
 It remained the same for the hospitality sector, at 10 percent in each time period.
-The only sector to see the percentage of MSMEs selling goods and services drop was the professional services, which saw a one percentage point decrease (from 11 percent prior to COVID-19 to 10 percent during COVID-19).
-Similarly, the percentage of MSMEs who reported using social media to sell goods and services prior to and during COVID-19 increased 1-2 percentage points for each sector.
+The only sector to see the percentage of MSMEs selling goods and services drop was the professional services, which saw a one percentage of MSMEs who reported using social media to sell goods and services prior to and during COVID-19 increased by one or two percentage points for each sector.
 Though the overall use of digital tools to sell goods and services prior to and during the pandemic among surveyed MSMEs remained relatively low, it did increase in most cases.
 This finding shows that there is great untapped potential to increase MSME digital tool use specifically for sales in Bangladesh.

-xxviii Statistically significant per Chi squared test of independence, adjusted p < 0.05.
+xxxii Statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-xxix Though this survey finding is lower than expected, it may be due to retail and e-commerce MSMEs being combined into a single sector category, rather than two separate categories.
+xxxiii Though this survey finding is lower than expected, it may be due to retail and e-commerce MSMEs being combined into a single sector category, rather than two separate categories.

-xxx Statistically significant per Chi squared test of independence, adjusted p < 0.05.
+xxxiv Statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-xxxi In this section, the difference in use of digital tools to sell goods and services prior to COVID-19 and in the past year for each sector is not statistically significant per Chi squared test of independence, adjusted p > 0.05.
+xxxv In this section, the difference in use of digital tools to sell goods and services prior to COVID-19 and in the past year for each sector is not statistically significant per Chi-squared test of independence, adjusted p > 0.05.